 "In addition to a weekly article you will find the Songwriter's Almanac (a handy reference for musicians and songwriters with a bibliography) and our jokes file.
 Soon to come is a membership area where songwriters of any level of experience can submit their own songs for analysis and review and participate in the discussions.

 "Almost every family has someone who is an aspiring songwriter, and many just love to follow the creative arts with an interest in improving their own communication skills.
 We hope you will enjoy it and please do pass along the link to anyone you think might benefit from the discussions."

 As you know if you have read my website or my social media posts, I am a big fan of Steve, and consider him one of the finest songwriters of our generation.
-His knowledge of songwriting techniques, and ability to lead song circles and workshops, or teach in a more formal program, is legend.
-Here's a chance to sit in from whereever you are and pick up some ideas for your own songwriting endeavors.
+His knowledge of songwriting techniques and ability to lead song circles and workshops, or teach in a more formal program, are legend.
+His songwriter workshops, which he has conducted in many cities in the US and Canada, are a nurturing environment where all the particpants listen to and common on each other's songs, solving the problems that all songwriters face.
+And the new blog articles - now in the second year - provide a chance to sit in from whereever you are and pick up some ideas for your own songwriting endeavors.
 Take advantage of it!

 Steve Gillette & Cindy Mangsen

 As I always like to say, Steve Gillette & Cindy Mangsen are not Gordon Lightfoot, but I really think you would enjoy them as much as I do.
 I have found that most Lightfoot fans share the same tastes in music, so I am sharing one of my favorites with you.